State Requirements

 • Submit renewals for major lines of authority.

-• Submit renewals for limited lines of authority
+• Submit renewals for limited lines of authority.

 • Submit renewals for surplus lines for individuals.

-• Late renew through NIPR's Non-Resident Renewal Application.
+• Late renew through NIPR's Non-Resident Renewal application.

 • Print license electronically.